-This congregation shall be affiliated with and a member of The Lutheran Church — Missouri Synod as long as the confessions and constitution of The Lutheran Church — Missouri Synod are in accord with the confession of faith delineated in Article III of this constitution.
+This congregation shall be a member of The Lutheran Church — Missouri Synod as long as the confessions and constitution of The Lutheran Church — Missouri Synod are in accord with the confession of faith delineated in Article III of this constitution.
 Termination of the congregation’s membership in The Lutheran Church — Missouri Synod shall require a three-quarters vote of the Voters’ Assembly.

 The membership of this congregation includes the Baptized Members, Communicant Members, Voting Members, and Associate Members as defined in the bylaws.

 - Voters’ Assembly